Are You Ready to Take a SmartPhone Tour of Downtown Grand Rapids?

 Our Family Loves Being Downtown.
 We love being downtown in Grand Rapids, we love the art, we love the walks…

 The city has art on virtually every corner!
-We decided over Spring Break to recreate the love with our walking shoes on, and take a GRTag Tour!
+We decided to get to know the city in a whole new way with our walking shoes on and take a Grand Rapids Tag Tour!

 We learned all about the design while they played as well as some interesting facts.
 For instance, did you know that the everyday wear and tear on the sculpture makes it the city’s most expensive public work to maintain?

 It was not an easy task convincing them to leave, but when I did, I smiled watching them run on the hills along the river, taking in the sunshine and the great view.
 From there we went “backwards” on the tour, across the Gillette Bridge to their second favorite stop, the giant tire swing, while ‘tagging’ other locations along the way.

 If you haven’t been to Motu Viget – the tire swing – you MUST go, TagTour or not.

 Although it takes some muscle to get it going, you won’t regret putting in the extra elbow grease: my 4-year old hasn’t laughed that hard in a long time!

 We continued on the tour past the Calder, through Rosa Parks Circle, and back over the Blue Bridge toward our final destination.

 For the most part, the Grand Rapids Tag Tour route was pretty stroller friendly.